FuelsEurope

 15 Aug 2023

-Their ask — FuelsEurope requests changes to how fuel use is tracked and reported, arguing current proposals don't reflect distribution chain complexity.
+Message — FuelsEurope requests changes to how fuel use is tracked and reported, arguing current proposals don't reflect distribution chain complexity.
 They want transport losses excluded from reporting and more flexible methods for determining which fuels enter the ETS.
 They also seek clearer rules on biomethane accounting and sustainable aviation fuel evidence.123

-How it helps them — This would reduce their administrative burden and compliance complexity across supply chains.45
+Why — This would reduce their administrative burden and compliance complexity across supply chains.45

-Who loses — Environmental integrity weakens if ex-post methods allow emissions to escape proper accounting.
+Impact — Environmental integrity weakens if ex-post methods allow emissions to escape proper accounting.

 Fuel industry urges broader tech scope in EU manufacturing act